IT refunds worth Rs 1.62 lakh cr issued so far this fiscal - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “CBDT issues refunds of over Rs 1,62,448 crore to more than 1.79 crore taxpayers from 1st Apr,2021 to 24th Jan,2022,” the Income Tax department tweeted.

 This includes personal Income Tax refunds of Rs 57,754 crore issued to over 1.77 crore entities and corporate tax refunds of Rs 1.04 lakh crore have been issued in 2.23 lakh cases.
-(Agencies)
+(PTI)

 IT refunds worth Rs 1.62 lakh cr issued so far this fiscal